shaishasag/pugi_serializer/README.md

 The main feature of pugi_serializer is that the same function is used to read and write the xml.

 ## Example
 Here's an example of how code using pugi_serializer looks; it defines serialisation function for a class, and shows how to serialize an object to and from pugi::xml_node.
-Note that the same function `serialize_person()` is used when writing to or reading from XML.
+Note that the same function, `serialize_person()`, is used when writing to or reading from XML.

 ```c++
 class Person